starwit/lj-projectbuilder/CONTRIBUTING.md

 ## How to Contribute

 ### Fixing Issues
-Please check issues at github issue tracker or contact us, if you want to contribute.
+Please check issues at GitHub issue tracker or contact us, if you want to contribute.

 ### Reporting Issues
 We are also glad if you give us feedback and report bugs, issues and feature.
 Please use issue tracker in the project for that.